Learning objective

 Students examine the ideal body type presented in the mass media and use their health literacy skills to deflate these myths.

-- Divide students into small groups and give each group two ads from a recent issue of a popular magazine or access to two YouTube music videos that portray unrealistic body images of males and females.
+- Divide students into small groups and give each group two ads (from a popular magazine or online) or access to two YouTube music videos that portray unrealistic body images of males and females.

 Give each group one copy of the Student Activity Sheet: Media and body image.
 Ask each group to discuss and answer the questions about their advertisement or music video.
 Model the activity first using an ad to demonstrate the health literacy skills required.